 leadership to our work; David Mann, TheatreOne AD and performer this time round; and Jessica Schacht, who provided support.
 Big thanks also to the talented cast who gave themselves so completely tothe work.
 Tamara McCarthy; Barbara Ellen Pollard; Sebastien

 Archibald; Ade Hough; and Michael Armstrong, you rock!

 And, finally, thank you to the surprisingly large and enthusiastic audience who came out on a cold and snowy night.

 I am so grateful for all of you and this opportunity.”

 Since 2013, she has worked as Dramaturg/Director in Theatre One’s Emerging Voices programming the development of 3 plays each year working closely with the playwright on development, casting the series with professional actors, facilitating a day long workshop followed by a staged reading, has allowed her to program and work with over 20 playwrights.

-“This was a most marvelous day and adventure. thank you Nicole
+-“This was a most marvelous day and adventure.

 Nicolle believes firmly that Guidelines that support the process of the playwright in the workshop & development process are essential.
 Rules of Engagement for New Play Development are vital to a play’s development and a healthy professional workshop & creation environment.

 Nicolle offers reasonable & artist friendly rates.

 If you are interested and would like to request Nicolle’s Curriculum Vitae for Dramaturg, contact Nicolle directly.